LewisIsWorking/PathWarsWiki/Writerside/topics/Selenors-book.md

 Break free from predetermined fates, embrace chaos, and forge your own path, even if it means shattering the world as you know it.

 ### Embrace the Chaos of Revolution:
-Disrupt the order, sow discord, and incite rebellion against the Power-broker's control.
+Disrupt the order, sow discord and incite rebellion against the Power-broker's control.
 Let the flames of anarchy illuminate the path to liberation.
 This is not chaos for the sake of chaos, this is directed and intentional, driven towards the greatest of goals.